wiloon/blog/content/post/archive-1/2013-11-20-oracle-with-as.md

 (query naming subquery_name);

-Retuning to our oversimplified example, let’s replace the temporary tables with the SQL “WITH  clause”:
+Retuning to our oversimplified example, let's replace the temporary tables with the SQL “WITH  clause”:

 WITH